 Popular Fantasy series My Myth Trilogy is back with the release of Secret Keeper.
-We sat down with author Jane Alvey Harris and trailer director Nell Teare on a sunny Angeleno afternoon to pick their brains about bringing Jane’s second book to our screens.
+We sat down with author Jane Alvey Harris and book trailer director Nell Teare on a sunny Angeleno afternoon to pick their brains about bringing Jane’s second book to our screens.

 Q: Nell, what is it like to work with an author to bring their vision to life?
 And Jane — what’s it like to see your work to life?